victorgabr/BrachySourceKerma/README.md

 This format is widely supported and other geometry software may be able to export geometry in GDML format.

-.. warning:: The Geant4 GDML parser used in BrachySourceKerma dynamically downloads the small
-             schema file at run time, so internet access is therefore required to load GDML in BrachySourceKerma at run time.
+     The Geant4 GDML parser used in BrachySourceKerma dynamically downloads the small schema file at run time, so internet access is therefore required to load GDML in BrachySourceKerma at run time.
 But you can download the GDML SCHEMA to run it locally.

 Just save GDML SCHEMA *.xsd [files](http://service-spi.web.cern.ch/service-spi/app/releases/GDML/schema) inside a folder:
-        gdml.xsd
+        * gdml.xsd
-        gdml_core.xsd
+        * gdml_core.xsd
-        gdml_define.xsd
+        * gdml_define.xsd
-        gdml_extensions.xsd
+        * gdml_extensions.xsd
-        gdml_materials.xsd
+        * gdml_materials.xsd
-        gdml_parameterised.xsd
+        * gdml_parameterised.xsd
-        gdml_replicas.xsd
+        * gdml_replicas.xsd
-        gdml_solids.xsd
+        * gdml_solids.xsd

 See Gammamed_Plus_Source.gdml file for details.